Glaucoma Treatment in Wakefield, MA

 Glaucoma is a common eye disease which causes loss of vision in individuals affected by the condition.
 Glaucoma develops when the pressure of the fluid inside the eye gets too high.
 Fluid enters the eye at a structure called the ciliary body and exits the eye at a structure called the trabecular meshwork.

-boston glaucoma treatment
+glaucoma treatment wakefield ma

 With glaucoma, there is a problem with fluid draining normally from the eye.
 When the pressure inside the eye builds up, damage to the optic nerve develops where the nerve enters the back of the eye.
 Several forms of glaucoma exist, and each is treated differently.
 Patients with a family history of glaucoma are at increased risk for the development of this condition.
 Our Boston glaucoma experts can diagnose and treat this condition.